CBD for Cats: What Pet Owners Need to Know

 4. Appropriate Concentration

 Cats are small.
 A product formulated at an extremely high concentration may make accurate dosing difficult.
-The ABSC 300mg CBD Oil ($49.99) delivers approximately 10mg per milliliter, making it easy to measure precise, cat-appropriate doses with the included dropper.
+The ABSC 300mg CBD Oil ($49.99) delivers approximately 10mg per milliliter, making it easy to measure precise, cat-appropriate serving sizes with the included dropper.

-Dosing is the question every cat owner asks first, and it is the one that requires the most nuance.
+Serving size is the question every cat owner asks first, and it is the one that requires the most nuance.
+Always consult your veterinarian for guidance specific to your cat’s weight and health status before starting any supplement.

-Most veterinary professionals who are experienced with CBD recommend starting with a low dose and increasing gradually.
-A commonly cited starting point is:
+Most veterinary professionals who are experienced with CBD recommend starting with a low amount and increasing gradually.
+Begin conservatively, observe your cat over several days, and adjust in small increments as needed.
+Your veterinarian can advise on a starting point appropriate for your cat’s size.

 Every cat metabolizes CBD differently.
-After starting at the baseline dose, observe your cat for five to seven days.
-If you do not see meaningful improvement, increase the dose by 25 percent and observe for another five to seven days.
-Continue this pattern until you reach the desired effect or a veterinarian-recommended upper limit.
+After starting at a low serving size, observe your cat for five to seven days.
+If no changes are noted, increase the amount modestly and observe for another five to seven days.
+Continue this pattern in consultation with your veterinarian.

 Administration Tips